-The temptation can be to instinctively throw up defense mechanisms like pulling our heads back into the shell, distancing ourselves, toughening our hearts or pulling the wagons into a circle (as a group of elders) to fend off the attack of the joy-killers.
-Yes, few things are worse than serving without joy—it certainly doesn’t glorify the Lord and it diverts energy and attention that should be spent building up the body.
-The fact that the Scripture tells us to “rejoice” (1 Thess 5:16 NIV) means that joy is not always there in our lives!
+The temptation can be to instinctively throw up defense mechanisms like pulling our heads back into the shell, distancing ourselves, toughening our hearts, or pulling the wagons into a circle (as a group of elders) to fend off the attack of the joy-killers.
+Yes, few things are worse than serving without joy—it certainly doesn’t glorify the Lord, and it diverts energy and attention that should be spent building up the body.
+The fact that the Scripture tells us to “rejoice” (1 Thess.
+5:16 NIV) means that joy is not always present in our lives!

 Responses to each of the above examples are, of course, readily found in Scripture.
-For example, the quick answer to someone leading a church that is small or declining in attendance is that Jesus Himself had a following that dwindled from thousands to just 12 men and a few women—therefore, cheer up because you are in good company!
-However, joylessness runs deeper than getting a logical answer—it is rooted in lack of faith, it denudes our hope and it weakens our spiritual strength.
-That is why Paul’s benediction to the Romans includes the following: “Now may the God of hope fill you with all joy and peace in believing, so that you will abound in hope by the power of the Holy Spirit.”
-(Rom 15:13 NASB)
+For example, the quick answer to someone leading a church that is small or declining in attendance is that Jesus Himself had a following that dwindled from thousands to just twelve men and a few women—therefore, cheer up because you are in good company!
+However, joylessness runs deeper than getting a logical answer; it is rooted in lack of faith, it denudes our hope, and it weakens our spiritual strength.
+That is why Paul’s benediction to the Romans includes the following: “Now may the God of hope fill you with all joy and peace in believing, so that you will abound in hope by the power of the Holy Spirit” (Rom.
+15:13 NASB).

-Joy is more than inner peace—it provides the positive, constructive energy to keep on with your task.
+Joy is more than inner peace; it provides the positive, constructive energy to keep on with your task.
 The lexicons use words like “delight” and “gladness” to define it.
-We see from Scripture that it is the positive conviction that “I am in the right place for the right reason and I am glad to be here.”
-Did not our Lord Jesus experience this? “… who for the joy set before Him endured the cross, despising the shame” (Heb 12:2).
+We see from Scripture that it is the positive conviction that “I am in the right place for the right reason, and I am glad to be here.”
+Did not our Lord Jesus experience this? “[F]or the joy set before Him [He] endured the cross, despising the shame” (Heb.
+12:2).

 How do we guard against joylessness?
 How do we escape ministry depression once there?
 Here are three things that may provide help.

-· Taking criticism too personally or being a “people pleaser.”
+- Taking criticism too personally or being a “people pleaser.”
 This will tie you up in knots and will minimize your usefulness.
 Accept criticism as part of “elder territory.”
-Jesus said, “If they persecuted Me, they will also persecute you” (Jn 15:20).
+Jesus said, “If they persecuted Me, they will also persecute you” (John 15:20).